 This episode marks the first appearance of The Widowmaker, Pearl's VW astro-bus.
 0805 - The Thing That Couldn't Die

 A psychically gifted young woman discovers a centuries-old crate buried on her aunt's ranch.
 Opening it, her family discovers the living head of Gideon Drew, a 16th century devil worshiper who was beheaded by Sir Francis Drake.

 This episode features Bill Corbett's first appearance as Brain Guy.
 It also introduces the Observers.
+There are no known links to this episode at this time.
 0806 - The Undead

 A beautiful woman is sent back in time via hypnosis to the Middle Ages where she finds she is suspected of being a witch, and subject to being executed.